 Originated in America in the 80s, paintball is an extreme, which involves teams or individuals eliminating opponents by shooting them with balls of colored dye, or paintballs.

-Players hit the paintballs through paintball guns (or paintball makers).
+Players hit the paintballs through paintball guns.
 When these balls pop out, they give out the dye.
 A player with the dye is marked as eliminated.

 People usually play paintball games on outdoor or indoor fields of various sizes.
 The most common obstacles are natural terrains, like trenches, trees, hills, and artificial obstacles, like barricades, wooden bunkers, or fortresses.